simplog-project/SimpLog.Databases.MySQL/SimpLog.Databases.MySQL/README.md

   {                              -> all of the below fields are optional
     "Database_Configuration": {             -> Database configurations
       "Connection_String": string,          -> Depending on database type, use the correct connection string.
-      "Global_Database_Type": string,       -> The type of a database.
-Set it to "MySql" N.B!
-Be carefull with spelling!
       "Global_Enabled_Save": bool           -> You can globally disable or enable saving into database.
 Default value is true },
     "LogType": {